 7 Surprising Facts You Probably Didn’t Know About St. Patrick’s Day

-Happy St. Patrick’s Day!
-As the Irish saying goes: “There are only two kinds of people in the world, The Irish and those who wish they were.”
+As the Irish saying goes, “There are only two kinds of people in the world, The Irish and those who wish they were.”

-Today is a day that we who are Irish celebrate our heritage but did you know that a lot of the things we do to celebrate aren’t really Irish?
+St. Patrick’s Day is a day when those of us who are Irish celebrate our heritage but did you know that a lot of the things we do to celebrate aren’t really Irish?
 For instance corned beef and cabbage is about as Irish as spaghetti is Mexican.
 Mind blowing, huh?

-5. St. Patrick’s Day was a dry holiday in Ireland until about 40 years ago- Hard to believe, but St. Patrick’s Day, a holiday known for drunkenness was actually a a dry celebration.
+Although this may be hard to believe, St. Patrick’s Day, a holiday known for drunkenness was actually a a dry celebration.
 In fact, Irish law between 1903 and 1970 made St. Patrick’s Day a religious holiday for the whole country.
 All pubs were shut down for the day.
 That law was overturned in 1970.

 Corned Beef and Cabbage Isn’t a Traditional Irish Meal